Torry not sorry to miss record at 30th Paddock Wood Half Marathon

 There were 2,047 official finishers inside three and a half hours and with 260 completing within 90 minutes and 1,223 home inside two hours this race remains one of the best spring marathon preparation events in the South East calendar.

-Full results available through runABC South race listing here.
+Full event available through runABC South race listing here.

 Image courtesy Paddock Wood AC